 Suicides as a result of blunt force trauma usually includes those that fall from great heights or when pedestrians intentionally collide with moving vehicles.
 The impact typically results in:

-Blunt force injuries aren’t limited to impact with solid surfaces; suicide attempts and completions involving San Francisco’s Golden Gate Bridge cause the same injuries.
+Blunt force injuries aren’t limited to impact with solid surfaces; suicide attempts and completions involving Bridges cause the same injuries.
+A notable example is the Golden Gate Bridge.
 Roadway overpasses, high bridges, and building roofs all result in the same injuries.

 There’s a 93% chance of a pedestrian surviving a collision with a car at any less than 20 mph, which means the body is more likely to incur potentially fatal injuries.